Console Guide

 After logging in, you land on the main dashboard with:

-- Resource Summary: Quick stats on instances, volumes, networks
+- Resource Summary: Quick stats on servers, volumes, networks

 - Usage Graph: Current month's spending by service